Wagyu, tomahawk, rump and more. If you’re looking for the best steakhouses in Hobart, you’ve come to the right place!

-To help you find the perfect spot for your meat fix, we asked all the locals where to find the best steak in the city.
-Here are the results: the top eight steak restaurants in Hobart.
+To help you find the perfect spot for your meat fix, we’ve searched the city for the best steak restaurants in Hobart of 2023.
+Enjoy!

 Ball & Chain Grill

-Ball & Chain Grill is a modern steakhouse that focuses on practicing traditional cooking methods.
+If you’re looking for the best steak in Hobart, Ball & Chain Grill is a modern steakhouse that focuses on practicing traditional cooking methods.
 Located in an old sandstone warehouse, the restaurant has a large sample of meat and steak all cooked over a big charcoal fire.
-Steak is their speciality and each cut is carefully selected and aged.
-The menu offers some twists on the classics – we recommend trying the Carpetbag Steak, where a cut of your choice is stuffed with oyster meat.
-Their extensive drinks menu is sure to compliment your steak of choice.
+Steak is their specialty and each cut is carefully selected and aged.
+The menu offers some twists on the classics – we recommend trying the 28-day dry-aged Porterhouse Steak with a side of Beer Battered Chips and Roasted Beets with walnut and goats cheese.
+Yum!

 Rockwall Bar & Grill

-Found within walking distance of the CBD, Rockwall Bar + Grill is an elegant glass-enclosed restaurant with multiple dining spaces, each with its own feel and personality.
-The impressive grill menu has varied cuts served with frites, the vegetable of the day and your choice of sauce.
-The Barassi Steak – the pride of the menu and Rockwall’s signature dish – an eye-fillet pocketed with blue cheese that was named after the AFL legend Ron Barassi.
-Local Tasmanian wines feature heavily alongside European wines.
+Found within walking distance of the CBD, Rockwall Bar & Grill is an elegant glass-enclosed restaurant with multiple dining spaces, each with its own feel and personality.
+The impressive grill menu has varied cuts and is served with roasted potatoes, seasonal vegetables and your choice of sauce.
+However, the standout on the menu is the Carpet Bag which is a 250g eye fillet cut that is then pocketed with oysters.
+Here you’ll also find local Tasmanian wines feature heavily alongside European wines.